KaiserWerk/WPCustomRepository/README.md

 * Step 4: Import the sql dump file from the `etc` directory.
 * Step 5: Create an administrative user with the following command: `php bin/console --create-user --admin` and enter the details as asked.

-* Optional Step 5: If you have composer installed locally but not on your server or if it's just a basic webspace, you can do the whole installation locally and upload everything to your webspace/server.
-Just remember to edit the `.env` file.
+* Optional Step 6: If you have composer installed locally but not on your server or if it's just a basic webspace, you can do the whole installation locally and upload everything to your webspace/server.
+Just remember to edit the `config.yml` file.

 ##### Part II: In your custom plugin